Rational Investing in Today's Markets

 These days, many newspapers, market pundits and even some credible journalists and investors write about the death of value investing.
 This is understandable.
 Many of its adherents are currently underperforming the market.
 Digitization is changing all aspects of business.
 And the world is facing a historic economic and health crisis in an environment of low interest rates and high debt levels.
 Why should an investment style that worked well in the past also work in this new and fundamentally different environment?
 In this essay, I discuss the concept of rationality applied to investing and try to convince the reader that for the active investor, value investing is the only rational (i.e. sensible) way to invest.

 «Rationality describes reason-based thinking and acting.
 It is aligned with purposes and goals.
 Reasons that are considered reasonable are chosen on purpose."
 This is how Wikipedia describes rationality.
 Rational investing therefore means investing reasonably to achieve reasonable returns.
 Is there a better reason to invest than to get more value than you give?
-No. Therefore, there is no difference between reason-based and value-based investing.
+No. Are there other reasons to invest?
+Maybe, but they're probably not rational (I leave this topic for another essay).
+Therefore, there is no difference between reason-based and value-based investing.
 (This essay focuses on active investing.
 For a discussion of passive investing, see John Bogle's Common Sense on Mutual Funds.)

 A value investor calculates the intrinsic value of a company and only invests where this value significantly exceeds the company's market price.
 This difference between price and value - also known as the margin of safety - protects an investor from unforeseen events and enables him or her to achieve excess returns where no such events occur.
 All else being equal, the more mispriced opportunities an investor can find, and the higher their mispricing, the better.
 A rational investor builds a portfolio of the best opportunities he can find, using his multidisciplinary knowledge and the tools of rationality (i.a. logical thinking, probability theory, Bayesian reasoning, statistical decision theory, correlation, causation, rational choice theory, game theory) while trying to avoid the many pitfalls (i.a. entropy, emotions, ideology, heuristics, biases, cognitive illusions) that make achieving reasonable results so difficult.

 Like humans, the stock market values many different things in different ways and is prone to significant mood swings.
 But there is one objective measure of value that never lost its relevance: cash (i.e. currency that lies on and/or flows into a company's balance sheet).
 Of course, not every activity that generates cash is creating value (i.a. rent-seeking, negative externalities).
 And markets often don't adequately value important activities (i.a. positive externalities, household work).
+Furthermore, many management teams don't handle cash in a way that maximizes its value.
 But undoubtedly, what counts for investors is what is valued by the stock market.
 And here, the verdict is clear: The stock market values cash.

 This is both a theoretically and empirically well-established fact.
 In the words of the Nobel Prize Committee: “Basic theory says that a stock's value should equal the expected value of future dividends… Shiller and his collaborators demonstrated such predictability in stock markets as well as bond markets, and other researchers have later confirmed this finding in many other markets… » (The Prize in Economic Sciences 2013)